An Improved N-Step Value Gradient Learning Adaptive Dynamic Programming Algorithm for Online Learning

 In problems with complex dynamics and challenging state spaces, the dual heuristic programming (DHP) algorithm has been shown theoretically and experimentally to perform well.
 This was recently extended by an approach called value gradient learning (VGL).
 VGL was inspired by a version of temporal difference (TD) learning that uses eligibility traces.
 The eligibility traces create an exponential decay of older observations with a decay parameter (λ).
 This approach is known as TD(λ), and its DHP extension is known as VGL(λ), where VGL(0) is identical to DHP.
 VGL has presented convergence and other desirable properties, but it is primarily useful for batch learning.
 Online learning requires an eligibility-trace-work-space matrix, which is not required for the batch learning version of VGL.
 Since online learning is desirable for many applications, it is important to remove this computational and memory impediment.
 This paper introduces a dual-critic version of VGL, called N-step VGL (NSVGL), that does not need the eligibility-trace-work-space matrix, thereby allowing online learning.
 Furthermore, this combination of critic networks allows an NSVGL algorithm to learn faster.
 The first critic is similar to DHP, which is adapted based on TD(0) learning, while the second critic is adapted based on a gradient of n-step TD(λ) learning.
 Both networks are combined to train an actor network.
 The combination of feedback signals from both critic networks provides an optimal decision faster than traditional adaptive dynamic programming (ADP) via mixing current information and event history.
 Convergence proofs are provided.
 Gradients of one- and n-step value functions are monotonically nondecreasing and converge to the optimum.
 Two simulation case studies are presented for NSVGL to show their superior performance.

-S. Al-Dabooni and D. C. Wunsch, "An Improved N-Step Value Gradient Learning Adaptive Dynamic Programming Algorithm for Online Learning," IEEE Transactions on Neural Networks and Learning Systems, Institute of Electrical and Electronics Engineers (IEEE), Jun 2019.
+S. Al-Dabooni and D. C. Wunsch, "An Improved N-Step Value Gradient Learning Adaptive Dynamic Programming Algorithm for Online Learning," IEEE Transactions on Neural Networks and Learning Systems, vol. 31, no. 4, pp. 1155 - 1169, Institute of Electrical and Electronics Engineers (IEEE), Apr 2020.

 The definitive version is available at https://doi.org/10.1109/TNNLS.2019.2919338